getodk/docs/src/briefcase-using.rst

      #.
 Replace the local form definition file with a copy of the version from your Aggregate server.
      #.
 Push your form instances.
      #.
 Update :guilabel:`Settings` back to the original storage location.

 .. tip::

   ..
 Move this to Aggregate docs, or the Agg-v-Briefcase page.

+  .. _aggregate-upgrade-with-briefcase:

-  By pulling data into the local ODK Briefcase Storage location and then pushing data up to an ODK Aggregate instance, ODK Briefcase provides a mechanism to transfer data across incompatible upgrades of ODK Aggregate.
+  By pulling data into the local Briefcase Storage location and then pushing data up to an Aggregate instance, ODK Briefcase provides a mechanism to transfer data across upgrade-incompatible versions of Aggregate.

 .. _pull-from-collect: